stone-payments/stoneco-guidelines/backend/python/README.md

 #### 4.1 Structured

 Python allow structured programming, in fact it is the most commonly paradigm used in python.
 Python allows to start coding without declaring any function but it is highly discouraged.
-Small scritps use to grow without any control or design, so it worth starting with functions.
+Small scripts use to grow without any control or design, so it worth starting with functions.
 The most commonly starting sentences are this:
 ```python
 if __name__ == '__main__':
     exit(main())
 ```

-Also it recomended to use as much methods as posible, avoiding "allinone" programas, ans as the program grous create diferente modules to maintain independence between functionalities.
+Also it recommended to use as much methods as possible, avoiding "allinone" programs, and as the program grows create different modules to maintain independence between functionalities.
 This helps to reuse code

 ### 4.2 Object Oriented

 Python support object oriented programming.
 It worth the effort to design a solution with this paradigm.
-This paradigm force programmers to maintain modularity with a minimun level of cohesion and coupling.
+This paradigm force programmers to maintain modularity with a minimum level of cohesion and coupling.

 ```python
 class MyClass(object):